MicrosoftDocs/dynamics365smb-docs/business-central/power-bi-faq.md

 <!-- 7 -->
 ### Does the connector work with pages exposed as web services?

-Web services are an old technology and are not recommended to use with Power BI.
-The Power BI connector supports both Business Central web services and API pages, but API pages have in general better performances and are more suited for making data available to other systems.
+Web services are an old technology and aren't recommended to use with Power BI.
+The Power BI connector supports both Business Central web services and API pages, but API pages generally have better performances and are more suited for making data available to other systems.
 For more information, see [Enable Power BI connector to work with Business Central APIs, instead of with web services only](/dynamics365-release-plan/2021wave1/smb/dynamics365-business-central/enable-power-bi-connector-work-business-central-apis-instead-web-services-only).

 ### Can I build a Power BI report using the Sales Invoice Lines or Journal Lines APIs?